kvkt/ural-pdc/2017/program.md

 - from: '12:40'
   till: '13:00'
-  by:   'I. Afanasyev'
+  by:   'P. Drobintsev, V. Kotlyarov, A. Levchenko, A. Maslakov'
-  talk: 'An Efficient Implementation of Transitive Closure Problem on Intel KNL Architecture'
+  talk: 'An Effective Implementation Approach for Adapting of HPC Applications'

 - from: '13:00'
   till: '14:00'